 The Civil Parish

 By area, the parish is one of the largest in Somerset West and Taunton at 2,300 hectares – only Wiveliscombe is bigger.
 The Parish Council has executive and tax-raising powers (by precepting the district) and statutory rights to be consulted.
 The Council Office, with part-time Clerk, is in the North Curry village.
-Members of the Parish Council are elected for a period of four years; the next elections will be held on Thursday 2 May 2019.
+Members of the Parish Council are elected for a period of four years.

 The parish sits within the local government district of Somerset West and Taunton, whose Council provides certain local government services and can raise taxes for itself and precepted by the Parish and County Councils.
 The parish is represented on Somerset West and Taunton Council by two ward councillors, who also represent the adjacent parishes of Stoke St Gregory, Burrowbridge, Henlade, Thornfalcon, Ruishton and Stoke St Mary (but excluding Durston), and elections for the combined wards will be held at the same time as parish council elections.